SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

 Our Pi-Hole will now send all DNS requests to ODoH servers over an encrypted tunnel.

 We can test this to check our work.
 Start with https://www.dnsleaktest.com/ --> it will tell us right away.
-You may see more than one DNS server listed and as long as your ISP isn't shown, you were successful!
+You may see more than one DNS server listed and as long as your ISP isn't listed, you were successful!

 Happy Adblocking :)